sandhuhardeep67/covid19-data-analysis/README.md

 Data Insights Extraction: Utilizing SQL queries like Joins, Common Table Expressions (CTEs), temporary tables, and views, I derived crucial insights from the dataset.
 The analysis focused on global infection rates, total deaths, and vaccination statistics.

-Dashboard Creation: Leveraging Power BI, I created intuitive and impactful dashboards to visualize the data, providing clear insights at a glance.
+Dashboard Creation: Leveraging Power BI, I created intuitive and impactful dashboard to visualize the data, providing clear insights at a glance.

 Key Features
 Thorough Data Cleaning: Effective management of raw data, including handling null values and unnecessary data.

 Insightful SQL Queries: Advanced SQL techniques to extract meaningful information from the dataset.

-Visual Dashboards: Power BI dashboards offering powerful and simple insights to help understand the data better.
+Visual Dashboards: Power BI dashboard offering powerful and simple insights to help understand the data better.

 Technologies Used
 SQL (SSMS): For data cleaning and analysis

-Power BI: For creating dashboards
+Power BI: For creating dashboard

 Python & Excel: Additional tools for data manipulation and visualization